mistic100/devlog/content/posts/2025-04-zigbee-soil-sensor/index.md

 Then we create a new item in the todo list, with a condition to not have duplicates.

-First define the item name in an script variable.
+First define the item name in a script variable.

 ```yaml
 actions: